Saturday February 11th 17.30

 Opportunity in the face of danger

-Spurs are not one of the weaker teams and will be coming in expectation of a win rather than hope of one.
+Spurs are, however, not one of the weaker teams and will be coming in expectation of a win rather than hope of one.
 In order to effect this outcome, they will come to play.
 Given their form of late, that is a dangerous proposition for Liverpool and yet, by doing so, they will be leaving space for Liverpool to attack, space that Liverpool have not enjoyed of late.
 This isn’t to say that Spurs aren’t tight defensively (16 goals against is the best in the league) but that they won’t be defending in deep banks of four or five.
+In fact, Tottenham members and supporters will bring in quite a bit of optimism into this fixture.
+It should be a good fixture for the neutral if all players live up to their potential.

 Re-jigged back line